FFTW Reference

 The routines in the FFTW package use three main kinds of data types.
 Real and complex numbers should be already known to the reader.
 We also use the term halfcomplex to describe complex arrays in a special packed format used by the one-dimensional real transforms (taking advantage of the hermitian symmetry that arises in those cases).

-, you will have access
+By including <fftw.h> or <rfftw.h>, you will have access

 to the following definitions:

-All FFTW operations are performed on the fftw_real
+All FFTW operations are performed on the fftw_real and

-data types.
-For fftw_complex
+fftw_complex data types.
+For fftw_complex numbers, the

-retrieve, respectively, the real
+two macros c_re and c_im retrieve, respectively, the real

 and imaginary parts of the number.